-LABEL DESCRIPTION Service Name This field displays the name of the service used by this rule.
+LABEL DESCRIPTION Add New Rule Click this to create a new rule.
+This is the index number of the entry.
+Status This field displays whether the port triggering rule is active or not.
+A yellow bulb signifies that this rule is active.
+A gray bulb signifies that this rule is not active.
+Service Name This field displays the name of the service used by this rule.
 WAN Interface This field shows the WAN interface through which the service is forwarded.
 Trigger Start Port The trigger port is a port (or a range of ports) that causes (or triggers) the Zyxel Device to record the IP address of the LAN computer that sent the traffic to a server on the WAN.
 This is the first port number that identifies a service.
 Trigger End Port This is the last port number that identifies a service.
 Trigger Proto.
 This is the trigger transport layer protocol.
 Open Start Port The open port is a port (or a range of ports) that a server on the WAN uses when it sends out a particular service.
 The Zyxel Device forwards the traffic with this port (or range of ports) to the client computer on the LAN that requested the service.
 This is the first port number that identifies a service.
 Open End Port This is the last port number that identifies a service.
 Open Protocol This is the open transport layer protocol.
 Modify Click the Edit icon to edit this rule.
 Click the Delete icon to delete an existing rule.

-13.3.1 Add or Edit Port Triggering Rule
+12.3.1 Add or Edit Port Triggering Rule